 When you ask a teacher you trust for help, they will likely have a protocol to help you out.
 By default, teachers want to assist you; it is a defining element in their role as an educator.
 The very premise of their career is to prepare you for your future, both for college as well as for your adult life.
 A part of becoming an independent adult is learning how to manage your mental health.
 That is why it is so important to seek help if you are having problems.
 You may even find it reassuring to have an adult aware of your obstacles.

 Going to your high school counselor is also a great outlet for discussing the mental health problems you may be facing.
 You can drop in their offices before school, after school, or even during lunch.
 They will be able to lend an outsider’s perspective, and you can vent about anything going on in your life that is causing you distress.
+Similarly, if your school has a school psychologist, that is another resource to consider.
 Often times, students don’t realize there are adults available to help with their daily struggles.
 Please remember that you should not suffer in silence.

 These next couple resources are specific to college students: